- img 3 loading...

 Furniture/Tables -> Furniture/Surface/Miscellaneous

 If you have a mod that adds a recipe to one of the categories on the left, it will show up in the corresponding category on the right.
+If you are using 1.51 or higher look in the original vanilla category.

 Download using NMM and follow the included installer to select which compatibility patches or optional patches you want to use